DeveloperInProgress/notification-index/README.md

 # SubQuery Starter Project for Terra

+This fork was made to test out this PR: https://github.com/subquery/subql/pull/995

 This is a starter project for Indexing Terra.
 It includes a simple blockhandler and an event handler.
 This project indexes all transfer events in bombay-12.

 # Geting Started